 We welcome new beekeepers!

-All queens will lay for two weeks prior to shipping.
+All queens will lay for two weeks prior to sales.

 Our Apiary is located in the foothills of the Appalachian Mountains.